States: Massachusetts, Maine, New Hampshire, Vermont

 Migrant labor is fundamental to the U.S. economy.
 However, migrant youth are often invisible and highly mobile.

-World Education is the main technical assistance provider to a consortium of four New England states (MA, ME, NH, and VT) led by EDCO Collaborative in MA for a contract from the U.S. Office of Migrant Education that is providing technology-enhanced secondary level educational services for out-of-school youth migrant workers, ages 16-24.
+World Education is the main technical assistance provider to a consortium of four New England states (MA, ME, NH, and VT) led by EDCO Collaborative for a contract from the U.S. Office of Migrant Education that is providing technology-enhanced secondary level educational services for out-of-school youth migrant workers, ages 16-24.